Tools

 Guardrails and approvals

-Every tool action has a guardrail setting that decides whether an agent can run it automatically or must pause for your approval.
-Open an integration's detail panel to see its Available Tools list.
-Each action has a toggle:
+Every tool action has a guardrail that decides whether an agent can run it automatically or must pause for your approval.
+Open an integration's detail panel to see its Guardrails list — each action has a two-way toggle:

 - Auto — the agent performs the action automatically.

-- Manual — the action requires your approval before it runs (this is the default).
+- Manual — the action requires your approval before it runs.

 Changes save instantly.
 When an action is set to Manual, the agent pauses and asks you to Approve or Reject it — you'll see this in the agent's chat.
-From an approval prompt you can also choose to auto-approve that tool going forward (for 24 hours, or always), so you aren't asked again.
+From an approval prompt you can also choose to approve that tool for the session, once, or always, so you aren't asked again.

 Start new integrations on Manual for anything that writes or sends data (emails, messages, tickets).
-Once you trust an agent's behavior, switch the safe actions to Auto.
+Once you trust an agent's behaviour, switch the safe actions to Auto.

 FAQ